cmcfarlane/meta/Reading-List.md

 Reed, Isaac Ariail. *Interpretation and Social Knowledge: On the Use of Theory in the Human Sciences*.
 University of Chicago Press, 2011.

+Sharzer, Greg. *No Local: Why Small-Scale Alternatives Won't Change the World*.
+Zer0 Books, 2012.

 Smith, Mick. *Against Ecological Sovereignty: Ethics, Biopolitics, and Saving the Natural World*.
 University of Minnesota Press, 2011.

+Srnicek, Nick and Alex Williams.
+"On Cunning Automata: Financial Acceleration at the Limits of the Dromological." *Collapse: Journal of Philosophical Research and Development* VIII (2013): #-#.

+Srnicek, Nick and Alex Williams. "#Accelerate." *Complicity, Agency, and the Politics of Contemporary Ontologies*, edited by Joshua Johnson.
+Name Publications, 2013.

 Steinmetz, George (ed). *The Politics of Method in the Human Sciences: Positivism and Its Epistemological Others*.
 Duke UP, 1995.
 H61.P5874 2005